Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

-Global warming and climate change are happening now, and the global temperature has increased rapidly for the past few years.
-Some people argue that there's a slowdown or a pause in the rise in global temperature.
+Global warming and climate change are happening now, and global temperature has increased rapidly for the past few years.
+Some people argue that the rise in global temperature is slowing or pausing.
 However, studies disapprove of this claim.

 Scientists say the average global temperature could increase by 10 degrees Fahrenheit in the next century unless we manage our carbon dioxide emissions.